Top 15+ Sales Titles that are Already Trending in 2024

 6. Business Development Specialist

-They research industries to find purchase patterns and emerging trends to recommend changes for their organization.
+They research industries to find purchase patterns and emerging trends to recommend organizational changes.

 Business development specialists assess potential clients and provide development support, as well as act as a facilitator between executives and external contracting sources.